wolfpirker/theodoratranscode/README.md

 	other commandline transcoders as alternative (e.g. ffmpeg, h264enc, or commandline tools for upcoming codecs such as Daala, VP9)

 Note for anyone playing with the C or Vala files: this program was developed with Vala.
-But to avoid the Vala dependency: the Makefiles are configured to use the C files instead!
+But to avoid the Vala dependency: the Make-, configure- and scriptfiles are configured to use the C files instead!

 If you have any suggestions, feedback or if you want to contribute somehow, feel free to send me a message to w_pirker@gmx.de